Can I Get a CDL with a DUI?

 FMCSA Rules: What a DUI Means for Your CDL

-- Second DUI conviction: Lifetime CDL disqualification (permanent ban from commercial driving)
+- Second DUI conviction: a lifetime CDL disqualification.
+That's a permanent ban from commercial driving.

-- DUI in ANY vehicle: Even a DUI in your personal car disqualifies your CDL
+- A DUI in ANY vehicle counts.
+Get one in your personal car and it still disqualifies your CDL.

 Getting a CDL After a First DUI

-- Reinstate your regular driver's license if it was suspended
+- Get your regular driver's license reinstated if it was suspended.

-- Complete a new DOT physical and medical card
+- Get a fresh DOT physical and a new medical card.

 How a DUI Affects Getting Hired With a CDL

-- Most major carriers (Schneider, Swift, Werner) won't hire drivers with a DUI in the past 3–5 years
+- The big carriers (think Schneider, Swift, Werner) generally won't touch a driver with a DUI in the past 3 to 5 years.

-- Smaller regional carriers may be more flexible depending on circumstances
+- Smaller regional carriers tend to have more wiggle room depending on your situation.

 Preparing for Your CDL?
 Start Here